raidris/SF-Utilizing-Contextual-Information/README.md

 ### Data Preprocessing

-We used the Natural Language Toolkit (NLTK) to generate POS tags for each sentence.
+I used the Natural Language Toolkit (NLTK) to generate POS tags for each sentence.
 A special `<PAD>` token was included to handle variable sentence lengths.
 This step prepared the data for neural network models.

 ### Custom Dataset Class